-(a) Information relating to the bodies that oversee remuneration

-Teachers Mutual Bank (TMB) has a Remuneration Committee that assists the Board in conducting regular reviews in relation to the bank's remuneration policy and practices.
-These assessments are used to make recommendations on the remuneration of the Board, Chief Executive Officer (CEO), direct reports to the CEO and other persons whose activities may in the Committee's opinion affect the financial soundness of the institution.

-The CEO has the responsibility for the remuneration of the remaining employees of TMB.
-The remuneration of the Board must be approved by the members in general meeting before being effective.

-The Remuneration Committee comprises:
+Information relating to the bodies that oversee remuneration Information relation to the bank's remuneration policy and practices.
+These ass make recommendations on the remuneration of the Board, Chief Executive Officer (CE CEO and other persons whose activities may in the Committee's opinion affect the final institution.
+The CEO has the responsibility for the remuneration of the remaining employees of TM the Board must be approved by the members in general meeting before being effective.
+The Remuneration Committee comprises: John Kouimanos Linda Green Michelene Collopy William Ford The Committee may engage independent third-party experts to advise it.
+The Committee remaining and the regard to its recommendations and does not relieve the full Board of its rematters. sessments are used to EO), direct reports to the ancial soundness of the MBL.
+The remuneration of /e.

-- John Kouimanos

-- Linda Green

-- Michelene Collopy

-- William Ford

-The Committee may engage independent third-party experts to advise it.
-The Committee has no executive powers with regard to its recommendations and does not relieve the full Board of its responsibilities for these matters.

 The Remuneration Policy covers the entire organisation.

-The management team consists of:
+The senior management team consists of:

-Description Number Senior Managers CEO Deputy CEO Chief Financial Officer Chief Risk Officer Chief Sales and Marketing Officer Chief Operations Officer Chief Human Resources Officer Chief Information Officer Head of Product and Marketing Head of Finance Head of Treasury Head of Human Resources Head of Digital Head of Credit Operations Chief Internal Auditor Head of Regulatory Services 16 Material Risk Takers Persons subject to material bonuses or performance based remuneration.
-Nil

-(b) Information relating to the design and structure of remuneration processes.
+Description Number

+Serier Menagere OFO 24

+Senior Managers · CEO · Deputy CEO 24

+Chief Financial Officer

+· Chief Risk Officer

+Chief Sales and Marketing Officer

+Chief Operations Officer

+Chief Human Resources Officer Chief Information Officer

+Head of Product and Marketing

+· Head of Finance

+· Head of Treasury

+· Head of Human Resources

+· Head of Digital

+· Head of Cyber Protection

+· Head of Enterprise Risk

+· Head of Corporate Affairs

+Head of IT Operations

+Head of Third Party Distribution

+Head of Credit Operations

+Chief Internal Auditor

+Head of Regulatory Services

+Head of Sales and Relationships

+General Manager - FMB General Manager - IniBank

+General Manager - UniBank Material Risk Takers Persons subject to material bonuses or Nil

+performance based remuneration.
+1 111

+(b) Information The Demonstration Delies (the problem of the Demonstrate of the State of the Sta to no manual and in a second second second

-The Remuneration Policy (the policy) affirms the Board's commitment to ensure that its remuneration practices enable TMB to:
+(b) Information The Remuneration Policy (the policy) affirms the Board's commitment to ensure that its relating to the enable TMBL to: is remuneration practices

+design and Appropriately compensate employees for the services they provide;

+structure of Attract and retain employees with skills required to effectively manage operations and growth:

-- Appropriately compensate employees for the services they provide; - Attract and retain employees with skills required to effectively manage operations and growth; - · Motivate employees to perform in the best interest of TMB and its stakeholders; and - · Provide an appropriate level of transparency.
+structure of Attract and retain employees with skills required to effectively manage operat remuneration tions and growth;